 \subsection{\PC{} Overview}

-\PC{} builds an agentic architecture (Fig.~\ref{fig:PowerChain_flowchart}) that leverages LLM, expert-generated workflow-query pairs ($E$), and descriptors ($\Delta$) for functions in the power systems function pool ($F$) to dynamically \textbf{build-execute-feedback-correct} workflows $w$ to perform a task described in an unseen user query $q$.
+\PC{} builds an agentic architecture (Fig.~\ref{fig:PowerChain_flowchart}) that leverages LLM, \AWF{} ($W_v$), and tool descriptors ($\Delta$) in the power systems \ToolPool{} ($T$) to dynamically \textbf{build-verify-feedback-correct} workflows $w$ to perform a task given in an unseen user query $q$.
 The agentic framework is recursive.
-The agent orchestrator $\mathcal{O}$ generates an ordered sequence of argument-function pairs ($w$), namely workflow, by constructing a domain-aware dynamic prompt $\mathcal{P}$ and invoking an LLM.
-We include the utility database ($D$) for the agent to access real data.
-The agent executor $\mathcal{E}$ executes the workflow.
-If the executor encounters an error, the orchestrator re-invokes the LLM with an error context to generate a revised workflow.
-The cycle repeats until an optimal workflow $\hat{w}$ is generated or a prespecified counter is hit.
+The agent orchestrator $\mathcal{O}$ generates a DAG with tool-argument pairs ($w$) at its nodes, namely workflow, by constructing a domain-aware dynamic prompt $\mathcal{P}$ and invoking an LLM.
+The \PC{} environment has access to tools in \ToolPool{} $T$ through API calls for functionalities such as fetching data from the utility database $(D)$, parsing network data, and running power flows.
+The agent verifier $\mathcal{V}$ executes the workflow and decides whether the given workflow is correct or erroneous.
+Upon receiving an error, the verifier provides the orchestrator with feedback regarding the error context.
+The orchestrator re-invokes the LLM with the error context to generate a revised workflow.
+The cycle repeats until the agent generates an optimal workflow $\hat{w}$ or a prespecified counter is hit.